Dor1s/libfuzzer-workshop/lessons/02/README.md

 1000
 ```

-Run fuzzing:
+Take a look at [run_fuzzing.py](run_fuzzing.py) script.
+Then run fuzzing:
 ```bash
 unxz bin/asan.tar.xz && tar xf bin/asan.tar
 ./run_fuzzing.py
 ```

 If you don't see any output, no crash has been found.
+Feel free to re-generate
+testcases many more times.
+Though it should take for a while to find a crash.

 [pdfium]: https://pdfium.googlesource.com/pdfium/